 For many of these scenes, the camera will function just as it does in Intelligent Auto mode.
-However, in a few specific situations, the camera will take a different approach: It will take a rapid burst of shots and combine them internally into a single composite image of higher quality than would be possible with a single shot.
-The higher quality can be achieved because the camera generally has to raise the ISO setting to a fairly high level, which introduces visual "noise" into the image.
+However, in a few specific situations, when lighting is dim, the camera takes a different approach: It captures a rapid burst of shots and combines them internally into a single composite image.